HimesGroup/crispr_analysis/README.md

 ### Dependencies

-Programs that should be installed: bowtie2, cutadapt, samtools, bamtools, picardtools.
+Programs that should be installed: ea-utils, bowtie2, cutadapt, samtools, bamtools.
 Annotation files should be available: reference crispr libraries.
 For trimming, sequences based on crispr library used The Python scripts make use of modules that include subprocess, os.